Sandra Serrano was contemplating a radical change in hair color Tuesday - from dark brown to bright blue.

 "Of course everyone's excited.
 We have about three or four people coming in a day asking for a Rayhawk," he said.
 "We finally have our own team to be proud of, so people want to express that in their style."
 Green was dressed entirely in Rays gear as well.

 Shanteka Yung, a 15-year-old student at Lakewood High School, was at Legends to have her eyebrows trimmed.
 When asked if she would be getting a Rayhawk, she responded with an emphatic "No!"
 But she's still a fan.

 "Everyone at my school is really excited about the Rays.
 I'm probably going to have a party at my house and invite all my friends to watch the World Series. ...
 The team has been here since I was a little kid, I've been a fan almost my whole life," she said.

-Everyone at Legends had their own thoughts as to why the Rays rose from dead last to first place, but costumer Comer Boswell has it all figured out.
+Everyone at Legends had their own thoughts as to why the Rays rose from last to first, but costumer Comer Boswell has it all figured out.

-"Oh, I know it's because they dropped the name 'Devil,' " he declared.
+"Oh, I know it's because they dropped the name 'Devil,'" he said.
 "Every since they got the 'Devil' out of their name, it's just been all up for them.
 That's got to be what it is."